osb-group/osb-learn/storyboarding/storybrew/intro.rst

 =======================
 This ain't Starbucks, though.
 This is high-quality tea.
 Brewed from the finest leaves in the osu! realms.

+.. rst-class:: medium
+.. todo:: Make the storybrew pages act as a reference as opposed to a general guide.
+We're going to make a big ol' programming section for that instead.

 .. figure:: img/intro/owl.jpg
    :scale: 75%
    :alt: The classic owl drawing.